 Knowledge: Single-Variable Data Set

 One-variable data refers to one data set from a sample or a population that can be either qualitative or quantitative.
-Situations involve representing and analysing the data based on that one variable to answer a question like “What is the average height of all the students in the class?”
+Situations involve representing and analyzing the data based on that one variable to answer a question like “What is the average height of all the students in the class?”

 Source: The Ontario Curriculum.
 Mathematics, Grade 1-8 Ministry of Education, 2020